MicrosoftDocs/windows-itpro-docs/windows/manage/group-policies-for-enterprise-and-education-editions-only.md

 ---
-title: Group Policies that apply only to Windows 10 Enterprise Edition (Windows 10)
+title: Group Policies that apply only to Windows 10 Enterprise and Windows 10 Education (Windows 10)
-description: Use this topic to learn about Group Policy objects that apply only to Windows 10 Enterprise. ms.prod: W10 ms.mktglfcycl: manage ms.sitesec: library
+description: Use this topic to learn about Group Policy objects that apply only to Windows 10 Enterprise and Windows 10 Education. ms.prod: W10 ms.mktglfcycl: manage ms.sitesec: library
 ---

-# Group Policies that apply only to Windows 10 Enterprise Edition
+# Group Policies that apply only to Windows 10 Enterprise and Education Editions

 **Applies to**

 -   Windows 10

-In Windows 10, version 1511, the following Group Policies apply only to Windows 10 Enterprise.
+In Windows 10, version 1511, the following Group Policies apply only to Windows 10 Enterprise and Windows 10 Education.

 | Policy name | Policy path | Comments |
 | - | - | - |